Robert B. Conley

-Robert Brian Conley is an American lawyer serving as Deputy Chief Justice of the Kentucky Supreme Court.
+Robert Brian Conley is an American attorney and jurist who has served as a justice of the Kentucky Supreme Court since January 2021, and as deputy chief justice since January 2025.

-Education and legal career
+Education and early career

 Conley attended Russell High School in Flatwoods, Kentucky in 1976.
-He received his Bachelor of Science from the University of Kentucky in 1981 and his Juris Doctor from the Salmon P. Chase College of Law in 1984., while at the University of Kentucky and during his first year in law school, he worked for ARMCO Steel Inc. as a steelworker.
+He received his Bachelor of Science from the University of Kentucky in 1981 and his Juris Doctor from the Salmon P. Chase College of Law in 1984.
+While at the University of Kentucky and during his first year in law school, he worked for ARMCO Steel as a steelworker.
 Prior to his judicial career, he was an associate with the law firm McKenzie, Woolery & Eurick PSC and then as a corporate attorney with Addington Mining/Addington Environmental Inc.

 Judicial career

-Conley was elected district judge for Greenup and Lewis Counties in 1995 and served in that capacity until being elected as circuit judge for the same counites in 2006.
+In November 1994, Conley was appointed judge of Kentucky's 20th Judicial District, which is composed of Greenup and Lewis counties, by Governor Brereton C. Jones to a fill a vacancy.
+He served in this capacity for over ten years before being elected as a circuit judge in 2006.
 Conley served as circuit judge until his election to the Supreme Court in 2020.

 Kentucky Supreme Court

 On January 10, 2020, Conley filed to be a candidate for justice of the Kentucky Supreme Court.
 Conley and his opponent, Chris Harris, both received the most votes in the June primary, advancing them to the general election.
 During his run for the Kentucky Supreme Court he received a public reprimand from the Kentucky Judicial Conduct Commission in part for jailing a defendant for three days for contempt of court without conducting a hearing.
 Conley went on to explain his conduct in that case due to extreme fatigue from the flu, saying he said he lost his temper and “it was a bad day".
-On November 3, 2020, he won the general election against his opponent State Representative Chris Harris.
+On November 3, 2020, he won the general election against Harris.
 He was sworn in on January 1, 2021.
 His term started on January 4, 2021.